 Shared inboxes merge duplicates by default

-When you have team inboxes added to Front within the same Team, emails that are addressed to multiple team inbox addresses will be automatically merged into one master copy to reduce the amount of work your team has to do.
+When you have shared inboxes added to Front within the same Workspace, emails that are addressed to multiple shared inbox addresses will be automatically merged into one master copy to reduce the amount of work your team has to do.
 Any replies, comments, and actions done in one inbox will be reflected in the other inbox so that the whole team has transparency on who has already handled the email.
 Chances are, not every person needs to see the email; what's important is that the inquiry is handled as efficiently as possible.

 How it works